olfp/min-16/Deep16-Arch.md

 100 JNC C=0 Jump if no carry
 101 JN N=1 Jump if negative
 110 JNN N=0 Jump if not negative
-111 LSI (not a jump) Load Short Immediate
+111 reserved  Future jump type

 6.5 System Operations (op3)